QuadSpinner/GeoGlyph-Docs/docs/IDE/Start-Screen.md

 Select "World Machine" to use the Hosted Mode which uses a lightweight version of the IDE tools - specifically the [Toolbox](IDE--Toolbox) and toolbar, as well as the [Enhanced Device Editor](IDE--Device-Editor) while allowing you to use the traditional World Machine interface.

 [!NOTE]
 You can use World Machine directly, without using the IDE in any form.
-However, the Enhanced Device Editor which is necessary for tools such as @GeoColor will not be available, along with pro tools such as the Build Stack, Toolbox, and other IDE enhancements.
+However, the Enhanced Device Editor, which is necessary for tools such as @GeoColor.
+Nor will Pro tools such as the Build Stack, Toolbox, and other IDE enhancements.
 [NOTE!]

 ## Quick access to recent files